Rosemary Clooney: Lung cancer and death

 A longtime heavy smoker, Clooney was diagnosed with lung cancer at the end of 2001.
-Around this time, she gave one of her last concerts in Hawaii, backed by the Honolulu Symphony Pops; her last song was "God Bless America".
-Her final show was at Red Bank, New Jersey's Count Basie Theatre in December 2001.
-Despite surgery and a long period of care following, she died six months later on June 29, 2002, at her Beverly Hills home.
-Her nephew, George Clooney, was a pallbearer at her funeral.
-She is buried at Saint Patrick's Cemetery, Maysville.
+She died in 2002 at age 74 at her Beverly Hills home from complications of cancer.
+A funeral was held for her at St. Patrick's Church in Maysville, Kentucky.

 Legacy

 Clooney lived for many years in Beverly Hills, California, in the house formerly owned by George and Ira Gershwin at 1019 North Roxbury Drive.
 It was sold to a developer after her death in 2002, and has since been demolished.
 In 1980, she purchased a second home on Riverside Drive in Augusta, Kentucky, near Maysville, her childhood hometown.
-Today, the Augusta house offers viewing of collections of her personal items and memorabilia from many of her films and singing performances.
+Today, the Augusta house serves as a historic house museum, allowing visitors to view collections of her personal items and memorabilia from many of her films and singing performances.
+Clooney also maintained an apartment in the early 1960s at the Winslow Hotel on Madison Avenue (now demolished).

-In 2003, Rosemary Clooney was inducted into the Kentucky Women Remembered exhibit and her portrait by Alison Lyne is on permanent display in the Kentucky State Capitol's rotunda.
+In 2003, Rosemary Clooney was inducted into the Kentucky Women Remembered exhibit, and her portrait by Alison Lyne is on permanent display in the Kentucky State Capitol's rotunda.

 Also in 2003, Bette Midler, after many years apart, rejoined forces with Barry Manilow to record Bette Midler Sings the Rosemary Clooney Songbook.
 The album was an instant success, being certified gold by Recording Industry Association of America.
 One of the songbook selections, "This Ole House", became Midler's first Christian radio single shipped by Rick Hendrix and his positive music movement.
 The album was nominated for a Grammy the following year.

 In 2005, the album Reflections of Rosemary by Debby Boone was released.
 Boone, who was Clooney's daughter-in-law, intended the album to be a musical portrait of Clooney, or as Boone put it: "I wanted to select songs that would give an insight into Rosemary from a family perspective".

-In September 2007, a mural honoring moments from her life was painted in downtown Maysville; it highlights the 1953 premiere of The Stars are Singing and her singing career.
+In September 2007, a mural honoring moments from her life was painted in downtown Maysville; it highlights the 1953 premiere of The Stars Are Singing and her singing career.
 It was painted by Louisiana muralists Robert Dafford, Herb Roe, and Brett Chigoy as part of the Maysville Floodwall Murals project.
 Her brother Nick Clooney spoke during the dedication for the mural, explaining various images to the crowd.